tphinkle/shoot/notes/notes.md

 The antagonist is an EX-SOLDIER in the RESISTANCE forces fighting against the EMPIRE, when he discovers the planet hosting the ANCIENT CIVILIZATION.
 He seeks to acquire their power to take over the universe for himself.
 He has three MERCENRIES to which he bestows some of the ANCIENT CIVILIZATIONS' ORB powers.
 These MERCENARIES are out to get the HERO.
 By defeating the MERCENARIES, the HERO may acquire their POWER ORBS.

+The opening sequence of the game shows the UNITED GALAXY'S forces under attack from EX-SOLDIER and the THREE MERCENARIES (which introduces them).
+They kidnap scientists and retreat.

 Our HERO is drawn to the planet after chasing the EX-SOLDIER down for his crimes committed against the RESISTANCE.
 She crash lands on the planet after engaging with the EX-SOLDIERS forces.
 On the planet she discovers traces of the ANCIENT CIVILIZATION, as well as a LABORATORY set up by the EX-SOLDIER to perform research on the ANCIENT CIVILIZATION's technology.

 ### Characters